pulp/pulp/docs/plugins/plugin-writer/first-plugin.rst

 In this section key parts of plugin implementation are covered in more detail to help you as a plugin writer to get started.

+In addition, `the Plugin template <https://github.com/pulp/plugin_template>`_ can be used to help with plugin layout and stubs for necessary classes.

 .. _understanding-models:

 Understanding models